onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 #.
 Click *Check In* to save changes.

-   - A box displays for confirming the changes.
+   - A box to enter comments for confirming the changes open.

 #.
 Enter a comment and click *OK*.

-   - A message displays when the is checked in.
+   - A message displays when the VF/PNF is checked in and you are redirected to the Home screen.
 #.
-After creating a VF/PNF, submit it for testing (see `Submit for testing`_).
+After creating and checking a VF/PNF, certify it (see `Certify VF/PNF`_).

 .. _doc_guide_user_des_vf-cre_vf-upd: